samlown/couch_tap/README.md

 # Couch Tap

-Utility to listen to a CouchDB changes feed and automatically insert, update, or delete rows matching key-value conditions of incomning documents into a relational database.
+Utility to listen to a CouchDB changes feed and automatically insert, update, or delete rows into a relational database from matching key-value conditions of incoming documents.

 While CouchDB is awesome, business people probably won't be quite as impressed when they want to play around with the data.
-Regular SQL is generally accepted as being easy to use and much more widely supported by a larger range of comercial tools, such as chart.io.
+Regular SQL is generally accepted as being easy to use and much more widely supported by a larger range of comercial tools.

 Couch Tap will listen to incoming documents on a CouchDB's changes stream and automatically update rows of RDBMS tables defined in the